A universal framework for learning the elliptical mixture model: Manifold optimisation for the EMM

 \section{Manifold optimisation for the EMM}

-In this section, we shall first justify the Riemannian metrics of elliptical distributions in Section \ref{secmetric}, followed by a lay out of the EMM problem, and the introduction of the proposed method in Section \ref{FEMM}.
-Finally, a type of regularisation on the EMMs is shown in Section \ref{REMM}, which includes the \textit{mean-shift} algorithm as a special case.
+In this section, we shall first justify the Riemannian metrics of elliptical distributions in Section \ref{secmetric}, followed by a layout of the EMM problem, and the introduction of the proposed method in Section \ref{FEMM}.
+Finally, a novel type of regularisation on the EMMs is introduced in Section \ref{REMM}, which includes the \textit{mean-shift} algorithm as a special case.